-Well, the abandoned island is easy to reach by guided tours from Nagasaki port.
-As a tourist you are, however, confined to no more than a few hundred yards of fenced walkways, built when the island reopened for tourism in 2009.
+The abandoned island is in easy reach from Nagasaki port by guided tours.
+As a tourist you are, however, restricted to no more than a few hundred yards of fenced walkways, built when the island reopened for tourism in 2009.

 A full reopening is rather unlikely as it would require a substantial investment in restoration and safety.
 Gunkanjima has not been maintained for several decades, so its structures are prone to collapse anytime.
 Some areas, in order to prevent further damage, had already been reinforced with concrete.

 Peep Into the Buildings

 With its street view technology, Google provides extensive coverage of the place.
-It lets you peek into the buildings, even showing remains of the island’s former residents such as tube TVs or discarded soda bottles.
+It lets you peep into the buildings, bringing remains of the island’s former residents such as old-school tube TVs or discarded soda bottles to light.